 The Culverhouse School of Accountancy

-Like many at the University of Alabama, we are playing our part in social distancing and taking other preventive health strategies related to COVID-19.
-The University of Alabama is currently operating on a limited basis.
-During the University’s limited business operations, all online Admissions resources remain so that anyone may apply for admission or visit us virtually via a 360-degree online tour until our in-person campus tours resume.
+Like many at the University of Alabama, we are playing our part and taking preventive health strategies related to COVID-19.
 Stay up-to-date with the University’s pandemic planning and response at healthinfo.ua.edu.

 The Culverhouse School of Accountancy is one of the oldest and most respected accounting programs in the United States.
 Our majors work with the newest information systems technology and receive a broad liberal arts foundation and an intensive education in the business and accounting disciplines.
 They develop communications, problem-solving and interpersonal skills and master the knowledge and skills demanded by employers.
 Accountants provide vital functions by offering a wide array of business and accounting services to their clients.
 Our internship program enhances an accounting major’s chances of success.
 Graduates of the master programs should be well prepared to sit for professional examinations in accounting such as the CPA and CMA exam.